 - She's a Man in Japan: For some reason, the original German dubbing of the shorts made Rabbit a female.

-- Owl mentions that his uncle was the owl in the Edward Lear poem The Owl And The Pussycat.
+- After his tree falls and destroys his house, and Eeyore goes off to find another house, Owl begins to talk about his Uncle Clyde, mentioning that he was the owl in the Edward Lear poem The Owl And The Pussycat:

 - The title of the third short, Winnie The Pooh and Tigger Too is reference to William Henry Harrison's campaign slogan Tippecanoe and Tyler Too